huonglt/transformJSWithAST/README.md

 By reading the syntax tree AST of the source files, I can make code changes precisely where it is required.

-I am using jscodeshift as a codemod runner, and jest as a unit test runner. jscodeshift, and jest both are tools built by facebook
+I am using jscodeshift as a codemod runner, and jest as a unit test runner.
+Both jscodeshift, and jest are tools built by facebook

 AST nodes that I am handling in this tool:
 *  IfStatement